 Apparent direct motion in right ascension will resume on 2017 JUN 09.
 Eastern quadrature will be reached on JUL 05 before conjunction behind the Sun on OCT 26.

 Jupiter will appear nearest to Spica on 2017 SEP 11.

-NOTES: Events in this article are for North American Central Time.
+NOTES: Event dates in this article are for North American Central Time.

 Galilean satellite positions are calculated utilizing the high accuracy algorithm of Jay H. Lieske.

 * A meridian transit occurs when a celestial body crosses an observer’s local north-south line in the sky.
 That is practically simultaneous with culmination, i.e. the highest altitude for the day.
 The Jupiter meridian transit times in the above linked graph can be easily transformed for your location.
 The given times are nearly the same for the central meridians of all time zones, i.e. those evenly divisible by 15° such as 75°, 90°, 105° or 120°.
 Do not adjust to UT.
 Simply add to the chart time 4 minutes for each degree west of a central meridian, or subtract 4 minutes for each degree to the east.
 If on daylight savings time, add an hour.